emfcamp/Website/templates/about/travel.md

 ## By Train
 EMF is close to Ledbury station which is around [three hours direct](https://traintimes.org.uk/londonpaddington/ledbury/) from London Paddington (on [GWR](https://www.gwr.com)) and [one hour](https://traintimes.org.uk/birminghamnewstreet/ledbury/) from Birmingham New Street (on [West Midlands Railway](https://www.westmidlandsrailway.co.uk/)).

 We will be providing a free shuttle bus service between Ledbury station and the EMF site approximately every half hour.
-The bus will leave from the bus stop on the road just outside the station, and be running between the following hours:
+The bus will leave from the bus stop on the road just outside the station.

-**Thursday:** Midday to 8pm
-**Friday:** 9am to 10pm
-**Saturday:** 9am to 10pm
-**Sunday:** 9am to 10pm
-**Monday:** 9am to 1pm

 ## By Car
 If you plan to drive, you will need to buy a parking ticket or live-in vehicle ticket.
 Motorcycles do not require a parking ticket.
 No vehicles other than camper vans are permitted to be parked on site.
 If your vehicle is an integral part of a village or installation please contact us in advance for permission.